Krrrl/thesis2020/manipulator_training/README.md

 ### Debugging
-For debugging of the ROS inputs, you can seperate the one, cloutet terminal running:
+For debugging of the ROS nodes, you can seperate the one, cloutet terminal running:
 ```shell
 $ roslaunch gym_manipulator_interface gym_controlled_manipulator.launch
 ```